-What is the difference between a licensed home care agency and a registry?
+What is the difference between a home care agency and a registry?

 A registry is an employment agency that, for a fee, will refer a caregiver to you.
 However, you are the employer and assume full responsibility for this caregiver.
 You’ll be responsible for things like paying Social Security, unemployment taxes and Worker’s Compensation insurance.
 Some placement agencies offer an a-la-carte fee schedule, charging additional fees for things like supervising the caregiver.

-In contrast, a licensed agency like North River Home Care, that directly employs home care professionals, assumes all of these responsibilities and administrative costs.
+In contrast, an agency like North River Home Care, that directly employs home care professionals, assumes all of these responsibilities and administrative costs.

 Author: nrhcadmin | Posted in: Uncategorized